chris-ehmann/KartSplitter64/README.md

 ## Bug Reporting/Feature Requests
 TBD.
 Some stuff is already planned (such as a user interface where you can select your capture window and easily define the gameplay region), but for any changes or issues, please use [![GitHub issues](https://img.shields.io/github/issues/chris-ehmann/KartSplitter64.svg?style=plastic)](https://github.com/chris-ehmann/KartSplitter64/issues)

+Code quality is terrible at the moment.
+This is simply because I wanted to have a working program as fast as possible.
+Improvements will be made over time :slight_smile: